-NRCS truly appreciates volunteers that are willing to chaperone.
+NRCS truly appreciates volunteers who are willing to chaperone.
 Parental involvement is critical in supporting the school's mission.
-For our scholars to get the most from their field experiences we ask the following from our chaperones:
+For our scholars to get the most from their field experiences, we ask the following from our chaperones:

-- A full criminal history check must be obtained before chaperoning a field experience; these are good for three years - Notify the teacher as soon as possible if circumstances will prevent you from chaperoning - Carry a cell phone if you have one and make sure to exchange numbers with the teacher; this allows teachers and chaperones to stay in contact with one another - Keep the scholars that you are responsible for in close proximity - Scholars must be accompanied by an adult at all times - DO NOT USE YOUR OWN MONEY TO PURCHASE ITEMS FOR scholars

-- Parents must adhere to and follow school policy and procedures; you are a direct representation of NRCS - The NRCS staff, including bus drivers, are in charge and are required to enforce school rules regarding scholar behavior at all school-related functions and field experiences, even if the parent is in attendance.
+- A complete criminal history check must be obtained before chaperoning a field experience; these are good for three years - Notify the teacher as soon as possible if circumstances will prevent you from chaperoning - Carry a cell phone if you have one, and make sure to exchange numbers with the teacher; this allows teachers and chaperones to stay in contact with one another - Keep the scholars that you are responsible for near - An adult must accompany scholars at all times - DO NOT USE YOUR OWN MONEY TO PURCHASE ITEMS FOR scholars - Parents must adhere to and follow school policy and procedures; you are a direct representation of NRCS - The NRCS staff, including bus drivers, are in charge and must enforce school rules regarding scholar behavior at all school-related functions and field experiences, even if the parent is in attendance.